nielsfaber/scheduler-card/README.md

 # scheduler-card
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)
-This project is still a work-in-progress.
-Feel free to use it, but some functions may contain bugs at this point.

 ## Introduction
 This is a Lovelace card for Home Assistant that can be used to create a time schedule for your smart devices.